drahosj/308labs/lab-03/readme.md

 terminates.
 Another command must be launched to trigger CASH to reap on the background processes.
 CASH will reap any background process that finishes while a task is running in the foreground, or that is ready for reaping at the moment a new background task is launched.
-CASH will not reap children while it is waiting for input from the user.
+CASH will not reap zombie children while it is waiting for input from the user.
+Only launching a process will cause CASH to attempt to reap zombies; builtins do not trigger wait.